UFAL-DSG/pykaldi/README.rst

 Summary
 -------
-* Goal: Create a Python wrapper around Kaldi decoders suitable for real-time decoding in a dialog systems.
+* Goal: Create a Python wrapper around Kaldi decoders suitable for real-time decoding in dialog systems.
-* Based on: the `Svn trunk of Kaldi project <svn://svn.code.sf.net/p/kaldi/code/trunk>`_ which is mirrored to branch ``svn-mirror``.
+* Based on the `Svn trunk of Kaldi project <svn://svn.code.sf.net/p/kaldi/code/trunk>`_ which is mirrored to branch ``svn-mirror``.
 * There is also a new Kaldi recipe for training acoustic models.
   See `egs/kaldi-vystadial-recipe <egs/kaldi-vystadial-recipe>`_
   and `README.rst <egs/kaldi-vystadial-recipe/README.rst>`_!